Jesp9025/VMwareFailover/README.md

 if ping succeeds, all is good and nothing else happens.

+v1 only: If .98 is pingable, but .97 is not, if will attempt to restart the network adapter on server1 (duplicate IP error).

+v2: Has been fixed as described earlier.

 If ping fails, it will check if secondary VM is powered up, and if not, will power it up.

 It will then continue in a loop and attempt to see if primary VM is on and pingable, and shutdown secondary VM if it is indeed pingable.